 |

 Lyca Mobile’s SIM Only plans are split between UK ones and international ones.
-The UK ones let you roam in the EU, and in many cases India too, and some also let you call international destinations at no extra cost.
-They top out at unlimited data, which not all networks offer, and last a choice of 1, 12, 18, or 24 months.
+The UK ones let you roam in the EU, and in many cases India too, and most also let you call international destinations at no extra cost.
+They top out at unlimited data, which not all networks offer, and last a choice of 1, 12 or 24 months.

-International plans offer the same roaming destinations, however, most of the international bundles let you call dozens of international destinations from the UK at no extra cost, while most of the UK bundles either don’t allow this or include fewer international minutes.
+International plans offer the same roaming destinations, however, most of the international bundles give you more minutes to call dozens of international destinations from the UK at no extra cost.

 But because of this, the international plans tend to cost more for the allowances you get.